 The Rogue River watershed includes the entire area of land upstream from the Duff WTP intake on the Rogue River, near Bybee Bridge, and is about 1 million acres in size.
 The river originates near Crater Lake in the headwaters of this watershed.
 Mt.
 McLoughlin is the highest peak in the watershed, at an elevation of 9,495 feet.

 The river is a surface water source that provides supplemental water during the peak demands times of the summer months.
 The Duff WTP currently can process about 45 MGD.
-The Commission has water rights on the Rogue River for 65 MGD.
+Medford Water has water rights on the Rogue River for 65 MGD.

 This watershed, like the Big Butte Springs watershed is a multiple-use watershed.
 Around two-thirds of the watershed, primarily in the headwaters area, is publicly owned and managed by the U.S. Forest Service and Bureau of Land Management.
 Land uses in this watershed include forestry, grazing, recreation, urban and rural residential, agriculture, wildlife habitat, municipal water, hunting, fishing and tourism.
 In general, most development occurs in the lower elevations and along rivers and creeks.

-The Commissionís watershed management efforts for the Rogue River watershed are geared primarily around education and awareness.
-The Commission will be enhancing the State's Source Water Assessment and developing a Drinking Water Protection Plan for the Rogue source following the state guidelines for these programs.
+Our watershed management efforts for the Rogue River watershed are geared primarily around education and awareness; we will enhancing the State's Source Water Assessment and developing a Drinking Water Protection Plan for the Rogue source following the state guidelines for these programs.

 There are numerous jurisdictional authorities and private entities with a wide range of land-uses and/or activities that can affect water quality within the watershed.
-Since the Commission has no jurisdictional authority, it is important to develop and maintain open working relationships with the various entities to minimize risk to water quality.
+Since we have no jurisdictional authority, it is important to develop and maintain open working relationships with the various entities to minimize risk to water quality.